+1. Membership:

-- 1. Membership: - a.
-Eight tenured faculty with each College and School represented [FS 98/99 #3] and with as many ranks as possible represented; and one academic staff member.
-The Assistant to the Chancellor for Equity and Compliance is an ex-officio, non-voting member. - b.
+- a.
+Eight tenured faculty with each College represented and with as many ranks as possible represented; and one academic staff member.
+[FS 04/05 #7] - b.
 If members of the Committee perceive a possible conflict of interest regarding a particular hearing or appeal, the Chair of the Committee reserves the right to request the Chair of the Faculty Senate to appoint substitute members to serve on the Committee.
-These substitute members will be selected from those who have served previously as members of the Faculty Hearing, Grievance, and Appeals Committee. - 2.
-Term of Office: Three years, with one-third appointed each year. - 3.
+These substitute members will be selected from those who have served previously as members of the Faculty Hearing, Grievance, and Appeals Committee.

+- 2. Term of Office: Three years, with one-third appointed each year. - 3.
 Duties: To function as a hearing body to review appeals and grievances.
 Appeals and grievances are defined as: - a.
-Those allegations made by a faculty member(s) charging deprivation or invasion of academic freedom and/or a denial of equitable treatment in matters covered by the policies adopted by the faculty and administration relating to:

-- (1).
-Appointments, promotions, tenure and salary. - (2).
-Teaching loads and duties, i.e. working conditions generally. - (3).
-Retention/non-retention of probationary faculty. - b.
+Those allegations made by a faculty member(s) charging deprivation or invasion of academic freedom and/or a denial of equitable treatment in matters covered by the policies adopted by the faculty and administration relating to: - 1) Appointments, promotions, tenure and salary. - 2) Teaching loads and duties, i.e. working conditions generally. - 3) Retention/non-retention of probationary faculty. - b.
 Claims of violation of those standards and their application given in Wisconsin Statutes, Administrative Code, Personnel Guidelines, and other Board of Regents Rules and Regulations other than cases which fall within the province of the Termination Committee. - 4.
 The findings of fact and conclusions and/or recommendations of the Committee shall not be regarded as preventing grievants from further appeal to such professional associations as the grievants may call upon. - 5.
 To sit as a judiciary body to hear appeals of individual faculty members concerning decisions or actions in the foregoing areas.
 The Committee will investigate the appeal and make recommendations to the Faculty Senate and parties concerned. - 6.
 Procedure for Appeals: In the event that the previous procedure has not resolved the grievance, grievance procedures as stated in Chapters 6, 9, and 10 of the Faculty Personnel Rules will be followed or as designated by the Board of Regents Policy, Personnel Guidelines, or State Statute. - 7.
 The confidentiality of the proceedings of this Committee shall be maintained.
 The minutes of the Committee will be forwarded to the Executive Committee of the Faculty Senate, the Chancellor, and to the grievant.
 The findings and recommendations of each grievance case shall be forwarded to the Executive Committee of the Faculty Senate, the Chancellor, and the grievant.

-Section N-Faculty Salary Committee
+Section I - Faculty Salary Committee

-- 1. Membership: Eight faculty with at least one from each of the following: academic staff and/or the rank of instructor, assistant professor, associate professor, professor; and two students.
-In addition, the UW-River Falls faculty representative to the UW-System's Faculty/Staff Compensation Advisory Committee is a full, voting member.
-[FS 03-04 #2] The Assistant to the Chancellor for Equity and Compliance, the Provost & Vice Chancellor or the Provost & Vice Chancellor's designee, the Vice Chancellor for Administration and Finance, and the Special Assistant to the Chancellor are all ex-officio, non-voting members. - 2.
+- Membership: Eight faculty with at least one from each of the following: academic staff and/or the rank of instructor, assistant professor, associate professor, professor; and two students.
+In addition, the UWRiver Falls faculty representative to the UW-System's Faculty/Staff Compensation Advisory Committee is a full, voting member.
+[FS 03-04 #2] The Assistant to the Chancellor for Equity and Compliance, the Provost & Vice Chancellor or the Provost & Vice Chancellor's designee, the Vice Chancellor for Administration and Finance, and the Special Assistant to the Chancellor are all exofficio, non-voting members. - 2.
 Term of Office: Three years, with two or three appointed each year in accordance with the number of vacancies occurring. - 3.
-Duties: To develop, continuously evaluate, recommend, and inform the faculty of policies and procedures relating to the following:

-- a.
-Salary and salary increases; - b.
+Duties: To develop, continuously evaluate, recommend, and inform the faculty of policies and procedures relating to the following: - a.
+Salary and salary increases;

+b.
 Personnel evaluation and recommendations which pertain to salary and salary increases.

-Section O- Faculty Welfare and Personnel Policies Committee
+Section J - Faculty Welfare and Personnel Policies Committee